-The Every Player Counts programme formed in September 2016, supports the EFL Trust’s aim of increasing sports participation for all.
+The Every Player Counts programme supports the EFL Trust’s aim of increasing sports participation for all.

 The landmark project was made possible thanks to a £1.1m donation from the Wembley National Stadium Trust (WNST).
 The funding represented WNST’s largest single donation to date and its first England-wide grants programme.

 The programme covers a wide range of disabilities with the simple aim of getting more people involved in sport.
-25 EFL clubs run The Every Player Counts programmes that are tailored to the specific needs of their local community.
+28 EFL clubs run Every Player Counts programmes that are tailored to the specific needs of their local community.

 Although individual programmes will differ from club to club, the emphasis is always on increasing participation, improving health and championing the social benefits of taking part in football.

 Mike Evans, EFL Trust Director of Operations said: “EFL Community Trusts do lots of great work to get people involved in sport regardless of their background or abilities.
 The partnership with Wembley National Stadium Trust enables us to reach our network even further and use the power of football to make a real difference to people’s lives.”